 Personal income in the United States increased 0.5 percent from a month earlier in March 2022, following a revised 0.7 percent growth in February and beating market expectations of a 0.4 percent gain, reflecting an increase in compensation, proprietors' income, personal income receipts on assets, and government social benefits.
 The rise in compensation reflected increases in private and government wages and salaries.
 The increase in proprietors' income was due to increased crop and livestock prices.
 Personal interest income drove the increase in individual income receipts on assets.
 Medicare and Medicaid were the driving forces behind the increase in government social benefits. source: U.S. Bureau of Economic Analysis

 Personal Income in the United States averaged 0.54 percent from 1959 until 2022, reaching an all time high of 21 percent in March of 2021 and a record low of -13.30 percent in April of 2021.
 This page provides the latest reported value for - United States Personal Income - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Personal Income - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Personal Income in the United States is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Personal Income in the United States to stand at 0.40 in 12 months time.
-In the long-term, the United States Personal Income is projected to trend around 0.30 percent in 2020, according to our econometric models.
+Personal Income in the United States is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Personal Income is projected to trend around 0.60 percent in 2023 and 0.30 percent in 2024, according to our econometric models.